 Garnish with a carrot top sprig

 *Bell pepper puree: Slice and seed 1 orange, red or yellow bell pepper.
 Chop into smaller pieces then blend with 1 ounce of water.
-Strain through a fine mesh strainer to remove the pulp, and store in a sealed jar for up to four days in the refrigerator.
+Strain through a fine mesh strainer to remove the pulp, then store in a sealed jar for up to four days in the refrigerator.